junobuild/docs/docs/comparison/vs-netlify.md

 **Trade-offs to consider:**

-- Smaller ecosystem vs Netlify’s long-established plugins
+- Smaller ecosystem vs Netlify's long-established plugins
 - SSR not supported — Juno is optimized for static + client-side apps

-If you’re deploying a quick hobby site and don’t have long-term infrastructure needs, Netlify remains a great choice.
+If you're deploying a quick hobby site and don't have long-term infrastructure needs, Netlify remains a great choice.

 If you want the same ease — with ownership, clarity, and room to scale — Juno is a powerful Netlify alternative.